BA Graphic Design

-- reflects your interests
+- reflect your interests

-- enhances your main study
+- enhance your main study

-In Year 1 on most programmes you will study:
+In Year 1 you will study:

 - 80 credits of compulsory courses in your chosen subject area

-- 40 credits of option courses
+- 40 credits of optional courses

-This year you will study compulsory courses, including:
+This year you will study compulsory courses including:

 - Design Agency Junior